 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 Make it a Friendsgiving

-Although FSU is officially closed from November 22nd-24th, 2018, not all students will be going home for the holiday.
+Although FSU is officially closed from November 25th-29th, not all students will be going home for the holiday.
 Flights can be incredibly expensive around this time.
 Some students may have to work and others may go home with a more local friend for a little turkey dinner.
+And, although classes are going virtual from Thanksgiving through the end of the semester, there will still be some students that want to stay in Tallahassee.
 Perhaps, instead, you’ve decided to switch things around a bit and this year you will go to Tally for Thanksgiving.
 Whichever way it works out; there is plenty to do if you are going to be at FSU for Thanksgiving this year.

 Let Someone Else Do the Cooking

 Many restaurants put together a great traditional meal for Thanksgiving.
 Some are less traditional but sound delicious.
 Some are only doing take out.
 Check out some of these:

 For the first time since 1958, the FSU and UF football game will not be played, a casualty of the shortened season.
 But Nole fans will still have football that weekend, just against Virginia.